According to the Bureau of Indian Affairs, there are 574 federally recognized American Indian and Alaska Native tribes across the United States.

 To better support tribal communities that seek to address criminal justice issues with the help of scientists, NIJ launched the Tribal Researcher Capacity Building Program in 2018.
 This program aims to increase the capability to conduct rigorous research and evaluation projects in Indian country and Alaska Native villages by fostering engagement between researchers and tribal nations.

 Since the program’s inception, NIJ has awarded nearly $1.5 million to support projects that promote partnerships between scientists and tribal nations or organizations to research criminal justice issues that are most relevant to the tribal partner.
+(See a list of all awards made under this program.)

 This article will look at four NIJ-funded projects: